Plan to Market / Six-Week Cohort

 The same process I run inside companies.

 I'm Dave Saunders.
-Thirty years commercializing products as a CTO, CPO, and co-founder across telecom, cloud, and medical devices, including eight years at Galen Robotics, from Johns Hopkins prototype to FDA De Novo clearance, where we drafted the De Novo language the agency adopted.
+Thirty years commercializing products as a CTO, CPO, and co-founder across telecom, cloud, and medical devices, including eight years taking a Johns Hopkins surgical-robotics spinout from prototype to market.

 My six-month Fractional CPO engagements run $10,000 to $25,000 a month.
 Plan to Market is the cohort version of the same commercial thinking, for founders who want to build the plan themselves with my hands on it weekly.